 Hence Spain being the home of fanatical Catholics and owning the New World as it were, was not in the interest of other European powers.

 No Peace Beyond the Line

-As no nation in Europe could afford to fight a war with Spain over its New World possessions.
-Spain was rich, powerful, and no nation one wished to offend.
+As no nation in Europe could afford to fight a war with Spain over its New World possessions as Spain was rich, powerful.
+It was no nation one wished to offend.

 The wisest idea was to allow non-governmental agencies to loot the Spanish treasure fleet.
-This kind of deception, in which 'private' persons who happen to have the nationality of a particular country could act in a manner the State can deny.
-Hence Pirate ships were not acting as the English or Dutch or French navy, they were 'criminals'.
+This deception where 'private' persons, who happen to have the nationality of a particular country, could act in a manner the State can deny.
+Hence Pirate ships were not acting as the English or Dutch or the French navy, they were 'criminals'.